Director

 President / CEO

-Masahiro Morimoto Masahiro MorimotoBorn in Osaka in 1966.
-After graduating from the National Defense Academy in 1989, he served as an escort ship for the Japan Maritime Self-Defense Force.After retiring, he worked at Applied Materials Japan Co., Ltd., a semiconductor manufacturing equipment manufacturer, before establishing UBIC (currently FRONTEO) in 2003.He supports international lawsuit measures of global companies with big data analysis technology, and also promotes the development and practical application of the AI engine "KIBIT" that applies the research results of natural language processing and artificial intelligence.
-In 2007, it was listed on the Tokyo Stock Exchange Mothers (currently Tokyo Stock Exchange Growth), and in 2013 it was listed on the NASDAQ* in the United States.Currently, in addition to legal tech AI, including forensic investigations and international litigation support, which are the founding businesses, he has expanded his business fields to business intelligence, life science AI, and economic security.
-Leading research and development.He is a Certified Fraud Examiner (CFE), a director of the NPO Digital Forensics Research Association, and a member of the Police Policy Society. * Delisted in February 2020
+Masahiro Morimoto Masahiro MorimotoBorn in Osaka Prefecture in 1966.
+Graduated from the National Defense Academy in 1989 and served on a destroyer of the Japan Maritime Self-Defense Force.
+After retiring from the military, he worked for Applied Materials Japan, a semiconductor manufacturing equipment manufacturer, before founding UBIC (now FRONTEO) in 2003.
+He supports global companies in their international litigation countermeasures with big data analysis technology, and promotes the development and practical application of the AI engine "KIBIT" that applies research results in natural language processing and artificial intelligence.
+In 2007, the company was listed on the Tokyo Stock Exchange Mothers (now Tokyo Stock Exchange Growth), and in 2013, it was listed on the US NASDAQ* (*delisted in February 2020).
+Currently, in addition to its founding business of forensic investigations and legal tech AI, including international litigation support, the company has expanded its business areas to include life science AI, business intelligence, and economic security, and as CEO of the FRONTEO Group, he is leading business development and AI research and development.
+He is a Certified Fraud Examiner (CFE), director of the NPO Digital Forensics Research Association, and member of the Japan Society for Police Policy Studies.
+In April 2, he became a secretary of the Japan Association of Corporate Executives.

 Director/CTO